A Reader writes:

 Visco-elastic high-density polyurethane foam (memory foam), developed in the 1970s at NASA, is a recent bedding marketing fad.

-In general, memory-foam mattresses have the worst health record of any from of bedding.
+In general, memory-foam mattresses have the worst health record of any form of bedding.

 Tempur-Pedic International, Inc., of Lexington, Kentucky, manufactures mattresses made of layers of high-density polyurethane foam.